hechtus/squeezebox-googlemusic/README.md

    `Mobile Device ID` empty.
 It will be filled in automatically after setting the username and password.

+3. Enable All Access if you want.

-3. You will find the plug-in in the 'My Apps' section of the squeezebox menu.
+4. You will find the plug-in in the 'My Apps' section of the squeezebox menu.

 Project resources